Wessex: Wyvern or dragon

 Wessex is often symbolised by a wyvern or dragon.

 Both Henry of Huntingdon and Matthew of Westminster talk of a golden dragon being raised at the Battle of Burford in 752 by the West Saxons.
 The Bayeux Tapestry depicts a fallen golden dragon, as well as a red/golden/white dragon at the death of King Harold II, who was previously Earl of Wessex.
 Dragon standards were in fairly wide use in Europe at the time, being derived from the draco standard employed by the later Roman army, and there is no evidence that it explicitly identified Wessex.

 A panel of 18th century stained glass at Exeter Cathedral indicates that an association with an image of a dragon in south west Britain pre-dated the Victorians.
 Nevertheless, the association with Wessex was only popularised in the 19th century, most notably through the writings of E. A. Freeman.
 By the time of the grant of armorial bearings by the College of Arms to Somerset County Council in 1911, a (red) dragon had become the accepted heraldic emblem of the former kingdom.
 This precedent was followed in 1937 when Wiltshire County Council was granted arms.
 Two gold Wessex dragons were later granted as supporters to the arms of Dorset County Council in 1950.

 In the British Army the wyvern has been used to represent Wessex: the 43rd (Wessex) Infantry Division, and postwar regional 43 (Wessex) Brigade adopted a formation sign consisting of a gold wyvern on a black or dark blue background.
 The regular Wessex Brigade of the 1960s adopted a cap badge featuring the heraldic beast, until the regiments took back up individual regimental badges in the late 1960s.
 The Territorial Army Wessex Regiment continued to wear the Wessex Brigade badge until the late 1980s when its individual companies too readopted their parent regular regimental cap badges.
 The now disbanded West Somerset Yeomanry adopted a Wessex Wyvern rampant as the centre piece for its cap badge, and the current Royal Wessex Yeomanry adopted a similar device in 2014 when the Regiment moved from wearing individual squadron county yeomanry cap badges to a unified single Regimental cap badge.

 When Sophie, Countess of Wessex was granted arms, the sinister supporter assigned was a blue wyvern, described by the College of Arms as "an heraldic beast which has long been associated with Wessex".

-In the 1970s William Crampton, the founder of the British Flag Institute, designed a flag for the Wessex region which depicts a gold wyvern on a red field.
+In the 1970s William Crampton, the founder of the British Flag Institute, designed a flag for the Wessex region that depicts a gold wyvern on a red field.